dreamhartley/ComfyUI_show_seed/README.md

 # ComfyUI Show Seed

-A ComfyUI custom node that saves images while displaying the seed value used in generation.
+A ComfyUI custom node that extracts and displays the seed value used in image generation.

 ## Features

-- Saves images with automatic numbering
+- Extracts seed value from KSampler nodes
-- Extracts and displays seed value from KSampler nodes
+- Passes through image data unchanged
-- Preserves workflow data in image metadata
+- Simple integration with existing ComfyUI workflows

 ## Installation